Burningstone91/smart-home-setup/README.md

 10.10.70.11
 10.10.70.12
 ```
-This creates a group containing the ip-adresses of the Pi Zero W's.
+This creates a group containing the ip-adresses of the room-assistant instances.

-Create a public ssh key with:
+Create a public ssh key on the host that runs Ansible with:

 ```bash
 ssh-keygen